owenhowell/qa-systems-automation-portfolio/walkthrough.md

-# MLAI Showcase: Project Review Guide
+# MLAI Showcase: Public Review Guide

 MLAI Showcase is a private demo project built to demonstrate QA automation, API and integration testing, systems reliability, and technical process automation.
 This public guide summarizes what reviewers can evaluate from the screenshots and what I can cover in a guided walkthrough.